The place where celebrities & corporations come to learn how to ride a motorcycle.

 -----------------------------------------------------------------------------------------------------------------------

-THE KNOWLEDGE TEST & SKILL TEST ARE INCLUDED IN THE COURSE
+THE MOTORCYCLE KNOWLEDGE TEST & SKILL/ROAD TEST ARE INCLUDED IN THE COURSE

-As stated in the previous paragraph, you do not need a motorcycle permit to attend this course as long as you have a valid Driver License.
-(You can attend this course if you already have a NJ motorcycle permit).
-You do not qualify for the NJ MVC motorcycle license waiver unless you have a valid NJ Driver License.
-(If you do not have a valid Driver License, you will need a valid & current NJ motorcycle permit to attend the course.
-However, you will not qualify for the motorcycle license waiver unless you also have a NJ Driver License.
-If you only have a valid & current NJ motorcycle permit and no NJ Driver License, you will have to take the NJ MVC motorcycle road test at the NJ MVC after completing the course).
-YOU NEED A NJ DRIVER LICENSE TO QUALIFY FOR THE LICENSE WAIVER.
+As stated in the previous paragraph, you do not need a motorcycle permit to attend this course.
+All you need is a valid Driver License.
+You do not qualify for the NJ MVC motorcycle License Waiver unless you have a valid NJ Driver License.
+(If you do not have a valid Driver License, you can take the course if you have a valid & current NJ motorcycle permit.
+However, you will not qualify for the motorcycle License Waiver.
+After completing the course, you will have to take the NJ MVC motorcycle road test on your own motorcycle at the NJ MVC).
+YOU NEED A NJ DRIVER LICENSE TO QUALIFY FOR THE MOTORCYCLE LICENSE WAIVER.

 THE BRC1 IS MANDATORY IF YOU ARE UNDER AGE 18

-If you are under 18, you are now required by NJ law to take the BRC1 if you want to get a NJ motorcycle license/endorsement.
-Everything in the previous paragraph applies - you need to have a NJ Driver License.
-In addition, since you are a minor, you will need written parental/guardian permission before taking the practice riding exercises (Module 4) of the course.
+You have to be at least 17 years old to get a motorcycle license in NJ.
+If you are 17 years old, you are now required by NJ law to take the BRC1 if you want to get a NJ motorcycle license/endorsement.
+Everything in the previous paragraph applies - you need to have a NJ Driver License to get the motorcycle License Waiver.
+In addition, since you are a minor, you will need written parental/legal guardian permission before taking the practice riding exercises (Module 2) of the course.
+A parent/legal guardian will also have to sign the Indemnity Waivers in our presence on Day 1 before the first riding exercise.

 -----------------------------------------------------------------------------------------------------------------------------------

-IMPORTANT INFORMATION ABOUT THE MSF eCOURSE (Module 1)
+IMPORTANT INFORMATION ABOUT THE MSF eP1x11 eCourse (Module 1)

-As stated above, the MSF eCourse is the first part of the course.
-If you have an issue with the eCourse, email the Motorcycle Safety Foundation at msfsupport@msf-usa.org or call them at (949) 727-3227 x3158 Monday thru Friday between 8:00am - 4:30pm Pacific Time.
-Tell them your name and the username/email address that you are using to log in to the eCourse.
+As stated above, the MSF eP1x11 eCourse is the first part of the course and must be completed before the first riding session.
+If you have an issue with the MSF eP1x11 eCourse, we cannot help you.
+The MSF administers it.
+Email the Motorcycle Safety Foundation at msfsupport@msf-usa.org or call them at (949) 727-3227 x3158 Monday thru Friday between 8:00am - 4:30pm Pacific Time.
+Tell them your name and the username/email address that you are using to log in to the MSF eP1x11 eCourse.

 You will learn;